 We’re more than half way through the school year and it’s nearly time to fill in the CAO sheet!
 For some, they could be dreading this moment because they don’t know what they want to do after school, and others have it thought of already.
 It’s time to have a good look at all the possible courses that are of interest to you.
-Looking back now and while I’m currently in my first year of college, there are three things that I would recommend doing before putting down some of your options.
+Looking back now and while I’m currently in my first year of college, there are four things that I would recommend doing before putting down some of your options.

 - Read the book of modules